dials/dials/doc/sphinx/targeted_scaling_guide.rst

 General considerations for suitable options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A common use case for scaling against a reference is to scale thin-wedge datasets against a high quality full-sweep dataset.
+A common use case for scaling against a reference is to scale thin-wedge datasets against a high quality full-sequence dataset.
 To give the best scaling, it may be necessary to manually set the scaling model parameters: for more details see the *In-depth guide to scaling options in DIALS*.
 In the case of very thin wedge/stills datasets, or depending on the scientific question under investigation, it may be